bhouston/behave-graph/docs/AsyncReentry.md

 Event Flow Nodes

 Event flow nodes do not have a trigger input, but they do have flow outputs.
-Event nodes are all initialized upon the start of the graph execution.
-They are asynchrous so that they continue to operate while the graph is executing, periodically triggering flow output sockets when their respective events occur.
-Like Async Nodes, they can be canncelled when the graph execution is completed.
+Event nodes are all initialized upon the start of the graph execution and are disposed upon the end of the graph's lifecycle.
+Event nodes will fire events periodically creating new fibers for the graph execution engine to execute.